-Explore the best trails near Dade City with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Dade City with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Everett L. on Green Swamp Trails

 I've been hiking here for the last 3 years and I never get tire of it.
 It is so massive you could literally spend weeks exploring it.
 A variety of wild and plant life and space.
 I rarely see another person.
 I love it!!!